Computational Pathology: A Survey Review and The Way Forward: Introduction

-Although data and model centric approaches are both important in advancing the performance of models and tools in CoPath, we note a need for much more \textit{application} centric work in CoPath.
+Although data and model centric approaches are both important in advancing the performance of models and tools in CPath, we note a need for much more \textit{application} centric work in CPath.
 We define a study to be application centric if the primary focus is on addressing a particularly impactful task or need in the clinical workflow, ideally including clinical validation of the method or tool.
-To this end, Section \ref{sec:application} details the clinical pathology workflow from specimen collection to report generation, major task categories in CoPath, and specific applications per organ.
+To this end, Section \ref{sec:application} details the clinical pathology workflow from specimen collection to report generation, major task categories in CPath, and specific applications per organ.
 Particularly, we find that very few works focus on the pre or post-analytical phases of the pathology workflow where many errors can occur, instead focusing on the analytical phase where interpretation tasks take place.
-Additionally, certain types of cancer with deadly survival rates are underrepresented in CoPath datasets and works.
-Very few CoPath models and tools have been validated in a clinical setting by pathologists, suggesting that there may still be massive barriers to actually using CoPath tools in practice.
-All of this points to a severe oversight by the CoPath community towards considering the actual application and implementation of tools in a clinical setting.
-We suspect this to be a major reason as to why there is a slow uptake in adopting CoPath tools by pathology labs.
+Additionally, certain types of cancer with deadly survival rates are underrepresented in CPath datasets and works.
+Very few CPath models and tools have been validated in a clinical setting by pathologists, suggesting that there may still be massive barriers to actually using CPath tools in practice.
+All of this points to a severe oversight by the CPath community towards considering the actual application and implementation of tools in a clinical setting.
+We suspect this to be a major reason as to why there is a slow uptake in adopting CPath tools by pathology labs.

-The contributions of this survey include the provision of an end-to-end workflow for developing CoPath work which outlines the various stages involved and is reflected within the survey sections.
-Further, we propose and provide a comprehensive conceptual model card framework for CoPath that clearly categorizes works by their application of interest, dataset usage, and model, enabling consistent and easy comparison and retrieval of papers in relevant areas.
+The contributions of this survey include the provision of an end-to-end workflow for developing CPath work which outlines the various stages involved and is reflected within the survey sections.
+Further, we propose and provide a comprehensive conceptual model card framework for CPath that clearly categorizes works by their application of interest, dataset usage, and model, enabling consistent and easy comparison and retrieval of papers in relevant areas.
 Based on our analysis of the field, we highlight several challenges and trends, including the availability of datasets, focus on models leveraging existing data, disregard of impactful application areas, and lack of clinical validation.
-Finally, we give suggestions for addressing these aforementioned challenges and provide directions for future work in the hopes of aiding the adoption and implementation of CoPath tools in clinical settings.
+Finally, we give suggestions for addressing these aforementioned challenges and provide directions for future work in the hopes of aiding the adoption and implementation of CPath tools in clinical settings.